SebastianMeyer1989/NanoCore/README.md

 - Perl Modules:
   - Getopt::Long

-Then the NanoCore environment can be created using the following command: (WIP)
+Then the NanoCore environment can be created using the following command:
 ```
 conda env create -f NanoCore_dependencies.yml
 ```